-- 8. Telecommunication facilities and supporting infrastructure are to be designed in such a way as to minimise or reduce their visual impact from the public domain and adjacent areas. - 9.
+- certification about the standards with which the facility will comply. - 8.
+Telecommunication facilities and supporting infrastructure are to be designed in such a way as to minimise or reduce their visual impact from the public domain and adjacent areas. - 9.
 Infrastructure must: - a. be designed in consideration of the local context; - b. be integrated with the existing building structure; - c. have concealed cables where practical and appropriate; - d. be unobtrusive where possible; and - e. be consistent with the character of the surrounding area. - 10.
-Where a facility is located at ground level, suitable landscaping/ screening is to be provided to soften the appearance of the facility.
+Where a facility is located at ground level, suitable landscaping/screening is to be provided to soften the appearance of the facility.

 This section of the DCP applies to signage within the entire City.
-Signage helps people find their way around the Cit, find specifi locations and can enhance the streetscape.
+Signage helps people find their way around the City, find specific locations and can enhance the streetscape.

-The controls contained within this section complement the provisions of State Environmental Planning Policy No.64 - Advertising and Signage, State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and Rockdale Local Environmental Plan 2011.
+The controls contained within this section complement the provisions of State Environmental Planning Policy No.64 - Advertising and Signage, State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and Bayside LEP 2021.

-Generally, the permissibility of signage is determined by Rockdale Local Environmental Plan 2011, including signage that can be carried out as exempt development, except where superseded by a State Environmental Planning Policy.
+Generally, the permissibility of signage is determined by Bayside LEP 2021, including signage that can be carried out as exempt development, except where superseded by a State Environmental Planning Policy.